ZoranAshura/Docker_Basic/README.md

 ##### Put the *nginx.conf* file under *./nginx/nginx.conf* (you will need this later).

 ## Part 4.
 Your own docker

-Now everything is ready.
-You can start writing the docker image for the created server.

 **== Task ==**